itsaboutcode/SalesforceNotes/SalesforceIntegration.md

 - **SOAP** is an **XML-based protocol** that lets you **exchange info** over a particular protocol (can be HTTP or SMTP, for example) between applications.
 - It stands for **Simple Object Access Protocol** and uses XML for its messaging format to relay the information.

-#### Real life analogy to WSDL and SOAP.
+#### Real-life analogy to WSDL and SOAP.

-**WSDL:** When we go to a restaurant we see the **Menu Items**, those are the WSDL's
+**WSDL:** When we go to a restaurant, we see the **Menu Items**, those are the WSDLs.

-**Proxy Classes:** Now after seeing the Menu Items we make up our Mind.
-So, basically we make Proxy classes based on WSDL Document.
+**Proxy Classes:** Now after seeing the Menu Items we make up our minds.
+So, basically, we make Proxy classes based on WSDL Document.

-**SOAP:** Then when we actually order the food based on the Menu's.
-Meaning we use proxy classes to call upon the service methods which is done using SOAP.
+**SOAP:** Then when we actually order the food based on the Menus.
+Meaning we use proxy classes to call upon the service methods which are done using SOAP.

-### Generating Proxy files using WSDL document
+### Generating Proxy files using the WSDL document

-You can create Apex classes using `WSDL` file but it's no different than making request to REST base call in terms of code.
-In the body of request, you will have to send XML in SOAP protocol and in response, you should expect XML in SOAP protocol.
+You can create Apex classes using the `WSDL` file but it's no different than making a request to REST base call-in terms of code.
+In the body of the request, you will have to send XML in SOAP protocol, and in response, you should expect XML in SOAP protocol.

 - Go to `Setup -> Apex Classes -> Generate from WSDL`